Research

 Book Manuscript in Progress:

-Kant’s Theory of Justice: Reconciling Freedom and Equality
+Kant’s Republicanism: Reconciling Freedom and Equality

 Papers In Progress:

-“Gentrification and Private Property” (revise and resubmit)
+“Against Gentrification, For Private Property” (revise and resubmit)

 “Poverty and Structural Injustice in Kant’s Theory of Right” (revise and resubmit)